-The oscillation periods found in these model runs are listed in Table 2.
-These periods are vertical mean values as described for Fig.1 and Figs. 9-10.
+The oscillation periods found in these model runs are listed in Table 2a.
+These periods are vertical mean values as described for Fig. 1 and Figs. 9-10.
 Periods are given in order of increasing values in years together with their standard deviations.
 Only periods longer than 5 years are shown here.
 The maximum period cannot be longer than the length of the computer run.
 Therefore, the number of periods to be found in a model run can -in principle- be the larger the longer the length of the run is.
-Table 2 shows preferentially periods longer than 20 yr (except for HAMMONIA and Hohenpeißenberg) as the emphasis is on the long periods here.
+Table 2a shows preferentially periods longer than 20 yr (except for HAMMONIA and Hohenpeißenberg) as the emphasis is on the long periods here.
+Periods comparable to the length of the data series need, of course, be considered with caution.